 - Will follow Facility Pandemic Procedures and Plans.
 When or if any future guidance is in conflict with the MESD Communicable Disease Plan, the program principal will meet with MESD School Health and the facility to determine the safest path forward that complies with local guidance. - At this point we are offering hybrid learning.
-However, if we experience levels of Covid-19 that are not in compliance with being open in a hybrid manner, we will return to the comprehensive distance learning protocols, per the Governor's Executive Order. - All staff and teachers entering the facility will be screened with COVID questionnaire and have temperatures taken. - Youth entering the facility will be screened by facility staff for COVID symptoms and exposure to determine possible quarantine. - Youth will have temperatures taken each morning prior to school. - Hand washing occurring whenever a youth changes locations, room to school, school to lunch etc. - Youth, teacher and staff will wear masks anytime 6 foot distancing cannot be maintained. - > The facility staff responsible for monitoring the physical distancing requirements are listed in the above section. - Will consult with OYA and/or Detention medical team and MESD School Health.
-A few site specific contacts include: - Nurse - Bev Ring, Dr. Daniel Mosher, LCPH- Neva Anderson - ➤ All facility staff have been trained on the screening process and facility cleaning in March of 2020 and June 2020. - All communication protocols listed in the facility Pandemic plans and in the MESD Communicable Disease plan will be followed. - Youth experiencing COVID symptoms or have exposure to a COVID positive family or community member will be placed in medical quarantine for 72 hours without any symptoms of fever or worsening cough without the aid of medication by facility staff.. - Students are individually tracked in the Juvenile Justice Information System (JJIS) - JJIS system youth history is held until a court order would allow expunction, which will assist with contact tracing.
+However, if we experience levels of Covid-19 that are not in compliance with being open in a hybrid manner, we will return to the comprehensive distance learning protocols, per the Governor's Executive Order. - All staff and teachers entering the facility will be screened with COVID questionnaire and have temperatures taken. - Youth entering the facility will be screened by facility staff for COVID symptoms and exposure to determine possible quarantine. - Youth will have temperatures taken each morning prior to school. - Hand washing occurring whenever a youth changes locations, room to school, school to lunch etc. - Youth, teacher and staff will wear masks anytime 6 foot distancing cannot be maintained. - The facility staff responsible for monitoring the physical distancing requirements are listed in the above section. - Will consult with OYA and/or Detention medical team and MESD School Health.
+A few site specific contacts include: - Nurse - Bev Ring, Dr. Daniel Mosher, LCPH- Neva Anderson - All facility staff have been trained on the screening process and facility cleaning in March of 2020 and June 2020. - All communication protocols listed in the facility Pandemic plans and in the MESD Communicable Disease plan will be followed. - Youth experiencing COVID symptoms or have exposure to a COVID positive family or community member will be placed in medical quarantine for 72 hours without any symptoms of fever or worsening cough without the aid of medication by facility staff.. - Students are individually tracked in the Juvenile Justice Information System (JJIS)

+- ☑ Process to ensure that the school reports to and consults with the LPHA regarding cleaning and possible classroom or program closure if anyone who has entered school is diagnosed with COVID-19. - ☑ Protocol to respond to potential outbreaks (see section 3 of the Ready Schools, Safe Learners guidance). - JJIS system youth history is held until a court order would allow expunction, which will assist with contact tracing.
 The facility will maintain contact-tracing logs. - > Facilities maintain cleaning procedures on a daily basis. - > Facilities will isolate any student from others in the facility.